dincerdegre/typescript-nodejs-boilerplate/README.md

-# Nodejs Boilerplate for Typescript
+# Nodejs / Express Boilerplate for Typescript

 You can use this boilerplate for Typescript Node projects
 ---------------------------------------------------------

+Express Boilerplate is in the express-boilerplate branch